 Made from the curds of pasteurized cow’s milk, cottage cheese can be made with various levels of fat.
 With its high-protein content and other benefits, cottage cheese is a popular nutritional source for athletes and weight loss plans.

 Next on our dairy list is low-fat yogurt.
 There are many variations of yogurt from Greek yogurt to fruit-infused yogurt.
 For nutritional purposes, we will discuss plain low-fat yogurt.
-According to the University of Rochester Medical Center, low-fat yogurt contains about 154 calories, 3.8 grams of fat, and 12.8 grams of protein in a one cup serving.
+Per the USDA, low-fat yogurt contains 154 calories, 3.8 grams of fat and 12.9 grams of protein in a one cup serving.
 Yogurt is also a great source of calcium, probiotics and various vitamins.

 Last but not least is skim milk, a low-calorie and low-fat option that comes loaded with protein.
 Via nutrionix.com, one cup of skim milk yields 83 calories, 8.3 grams of protein and a very low 0.2 grams of fat.
 Like any other dairy product, skim milk is an excellent source of potassium, vitamin A and calcium.